Silene csereii Baumg.

 Other info. - This species is easily recognized by the strong glaucousness of all parts of the plant, its thickened, succulent leaves, and white flowers.
 As is common with members of this genus, the flowers are fully open only in the early morning, closing by noon, especially on sunny days.
 The plant seems partial to barren mine tailings, surviving in this harsh environment which supports little else.

-Photographs taken at St. Joe State Park, St. Francois County, MO, 6-2-2013, and at Missouri Mines State Historic Site, St. Francois County, MO, 5-17-2018 (SRTurner).
+Photographs taken at St. Joe State Park, St. Francois County, MO, 6-2-2013, at Missouri Mines State Historic Site, St. Francois County, MO, 5-17-2018, and St. Joe State Park, St. Francois County, MO, 7-11-2025 (SRTurner).